LambdAurora/AurorasDecorations/README.md

 - Pet beds
   - Cozy little beds for your little friends!
   - Comes in all dye colors.
+- Placeable books and enchanted books
+  You can now place piles of books in your world!
 - Placeable Pumpkin Pie
   Ever wished to share a pumpkin pie with your friends?
   Or just place it on a table to eat it later?